top of page

 $40.00

 Grab your passport and come along with us on a journey around the world!
-We'll encounter people and places, including facts about countries, maps, their flags, interesting cultural traditions and foods as well as their religions.
+We'll encounter people and places, including facts about countries, maps, their flags, interesting cultural traditions as well as their religions.
 We'll also learn how the Bible has influenced other cultures around the world.
-Each week, we'll study a new country and gain a stamp in our passports.
+Throughout our journey, we'll sample foods from different countries, listen to their music and make crafts based on their cultures and traditions.

 Est. Homework Hours: